nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 1. User enters command to store a schedule

-2.  compal prompts for the task type.
+2. COMPal prompts for the task type.

 1. Assignment(DEADLINE)